News about Brand New Alumni

 Patrick graduated from Samford in 2006 with a degree in Political Science.

-Gilbert Dickey is studying law at the University of Chicago.
-He was recently selected membership coordinator for the University’s chapter of the Federalist Society.
+Gilbert Dickey is clerking for Judge William H. Pryor Jr. on the Eleventh Circuit of the United States Court of Appeals.
+He completed his law degree at the University of Chicago in 2012,where he served as membership coordinator for the University's chapter of the Federalist Society.
 In the summer of 2010, he worked for the United States Attorney's Office for the Northern District of Alabama in Birmingham.
 Gilbert graduated with a Political Science degree from Samford in 2009.

-Brickey LeQuire is finishing a Doctorate with the Committee on Social Thought at the University of Chicago.
-As he finishes, he is spending a year as a Bradley Visiting Fellow at Wolfson College, Cambridge University in England.
-His fellowship is being funded by the Witherspoon Institute.
-His main project at Cambridge is to put his dissertation into book form.
+Brickey LeQuire completed his Doctorate with the Committee on Social Thought at the University of Chicago, spending a year as a Bradley Visiting Fellow at Wolfson College, Cambridge University in England, while he finished his dissertation.
+His fellowship was funded by the Witherspoon Institute.
+He currently teaches for the Department of Political Science and the Core Curriculum at Samford.
 Brickey graduated from Samford in 2002 with a degree in Political Science.